 Let's be honest, metro tiles are a classic bathroom tile that never dates and they look gorgeous in whatever style space you put them in.
 Plus you can pick from so many colors, and change the grouting to create different looks.

 Scalloped bathroom tiles are also having a bit of a moment, especially in shower enclosures or used in a half and half look.
 Plus herringbone designs are everywhere but have longevity too so a great option if you are after an alternative to metro tiles.

 What is the best tile for a small bathroom?

 'Be clever with shapes – using hexagonal tiles adds interest without overwhelming a small space.
 For a more traditional decor, opt for rectangular tiles, which when applied vertically add depth to the room and give the illusion of higher ceilings.
-Horizontal layouts can optically ‘stretch’ the room and create the feel of a wider space.' recommends Kamila Chalfin, Marketing & Brand Manager at Tile Giant.
+Horizontal layouts can optically ‘stretch’ the room and create the feel of a wider space,' says Kamila.

 'The oldest trick in the interiors book - mirrors and reflective tiles are an easy way to open up a room.
 Use silver or even black reflective mosaic to add reflections to your bathroom and add a bit of shimmer and glamour to a commonly overlooked room!'